 Aging is the primary risk factor for developing cataracts.
 Half the population in the U.S. will develop a cataract in one or both eyes by the time they are 65 years of age.
 Almost everybody will develop a cataract in one or both eyes by the time they are 75.
 Other risk factors include having certain medical conditions like diabetes, regularly drinking alcohol, smoking, and frequently being exposed to ultraviolet light.

-Cataracts is a condition that develops over many years.
+Cataracts are a condition that develop over many years.
 Making lifestyle changes now can help to delay your chances of getting cataracts.

 Treatment for Cataracts

 It’s important to seek treatment as soon as possible if you have cataracts when the symptoms are mild.
 Lifestyle changes may delay your need for cataract surgery, but ultimately, you will need to have surgery.

-Campus Eye Group in Hamilton, New Jersey uses the latest technology to safely and effectively remove cataracts from one or both eyes.
+Campus Eye Group uses the latest technology to safely and effectively remove cataracts from one or both eyes.